schafezp/karmabot/README.md

 - [ ] Show deltas on /showkarma from most recent /showkarma
 - [ ] Create decorator to update chatname, username, etc
 - [ ] Add firstname and lastname (maybe even id?) to /userinfo
-- [ ] Use ON CONFLICT UPDATE SET to not allow users to +1 a single post multiple times
 - [ ] Create support for testing performance of calls (perhaps using decorators)
 - [ ] Create menu for 1 on 1 interaction with karma bot to allow users to check the karma of chars they are in https://github.com/python-telegram-bot/python-telegram-bot/wiki/Code-snippets#build-a-menu-with-buttons